German A1, B1 or B2 – Which language certificate do I need?

 Exam date

-Examination site
+Examination venue

 You can take the TELC language test at various public and private language schools.
-To find out which examination center is near you, you can simply enter your postal code here on the TELC GmbH website.
+To find out which examination center is near you, you can simply enter your zip code here on the TELC GmbH website.

 Repetitions